QAnon

 QAnon (Note: The term originally referred to the anonymous poster "Q", but the media soon used the compound "QAnon" as a collective term for either the conspiracy theory or the far-right community driving and discussing it.)
-(Note: Pronounced /ˈkjuːəˌnɒn/ KEW-ə-NON) is a far-right American political conspiracy theory and political movement that originated in 2017.
-QAnon centers on fabricated claims made by an anonymous individual or individuals known as "Q".
-Those claims have been relayed and developed by online communities and influencers.
+(Note: Pronounced /ˈkjuːəˌnɒn/ KEW-ə-NON.) is a far-right American political conspiracy theory and political movement that originated in 2017.
+QAnon centers on the fabrications of an anonymous individual or individuals known as "Q Clearance Patriot", more commonly known as "Q".
+Q's claims have been relayed and developed by online communities and influencers.
 Their core belief is that a cabal of Satanic, cannibalistic child molesters in league with the deep state is operating a global child sex trafficking ring and that Donald Trump is secretly leading the fight against them.
 (Note: Multiple sources:) QAnon has direct roots in Pizzagate, another conspiracy theory that appeared on the Internet one year earlier, but also incorporates elements of many different conspiracy theories and unifies them into a larger interconnected theory.
 QAnon has been described as a cult.

 During the first presidency of Donald Trump, QAnon followers believed the administration would conduct arrests and executions of thousands of members of the cabal on a day known as "the Storm" or "the Event".
 QAnon conspiracy believers have named Democratic politicians, Hollywood actors, high-ranking government officials, business tycoons, and medical experts as members of the cabal of pedophiles.
 QAnon is described as antisemitic or rooted in antisemitic tropes, due to its fixation on Jewish financier George Soros and conspiracy theories about the Rothschild family, a frequent target of antisemites.